dron-link/shields-in-melee-cant-be-that-complicated/tree-of-shield-mechanics.md

 If you're on frames 2 - next-to-final of hitlag

+1. Start
+2. Read inputs
-1. SDI [if applicable][phantom hits sdi]
+3. SDI [if applicable][phantom hits sdi]
-2. Check if your shield is hit or your hurtbox is hit
+4. Check if your shield is hit or your hurtbox is hit
 	- Does the hit inflict hitstun/shieldstun? _Yes_

 	1. Your state and animation change to one of the damage/knockback/tumble family.
 	2. Do the actions indicated for the first frame of your final animation
 	3. Enter hitlag from the beginning, again
-3. Show Frame
+5. End, Show Frame

 #### Frame flowchart (final frame of hitlag) (also: hitstun/shieldstun)

 1. Start
 2. Read inputs
 3. The current damage/knockback/tumble state is the _intended state_.
-Its animation is the _intended animation_.
+Its animation is the _intended animation_
-4. Apply steps 4 onwards of "Frame flowchart (normal)"
+4. Apply steps 4 onwards of ["Frame flowchart (normal)"](#frame-flowchart-normal)

 Work in Progress